microsoft/dotnet-framework-docker/samples/dotnetapp/README.md

 This [sample](Dockerfile) demonstrates how to use .NET Framework and Docker together.

-The sample builds the application in a container based on the larger [.NET Framework SDK Docker image](https://hub.docker.com/_/microsoft-dotnet-framework-sdk/).
+The sample builds the application in a container based on the larger [.NET Framework SDK Docker image](https://hub.docker.com/r/microsoft/dotnet-framework-sdk/).

 This sample requires the [Docker client](https://store.docker.com/editions/community/docker-ce-desktop-windows).

 ## Try a pre-built .NET Framework Docker Image

-You can quickly run a container with a pre-built [.NET Framework Docker image](https://hub.docker.com/_/microsoft-dotnet-framework-samples/), based on the [.NET Framework console sample](dotnetapp/README.md).
+You can quickly run a container with a pre-built [.NET Framework Docker image](https://hub.docker.com/r/microsoft/dotnet-framework-samples/).

 Type the following [Docker](https://www.docker.com/products/docker) command: